edge-cloud/www.edge-cloud.net/_posts/2016-01-15-cf-redirect-to-social-media.md

 ### Using CloudFlare

-In this post I want to show you how you can accomplish the same with any of the paid [customize error messages](https://www.cloudflare.com/plans/" target="_blank">CloudFlare plan levels</a>.
-For these plan types CloudFlare offers the capability to <a href="https://support.cloudflare.com/hc/en-us/articles/200172706-How-do-I-customize-CloudFlare-error-pages-) with your own HTML code.
+In this post I want to show you how you can accomplish the same with any of the paid [CloudFlare plan levels](https://www.cloudflare.com/plans/).
+For these plan types CloudFlare offers the capability to [customize error messages](https://support.cloudflare.com/hc/en-us/articles/200172706-How-do-I-customize-CloudFlare-error-pages-) with your own HTML code.
 One of these error messages would be displayed in the case where CloudFlare cannot contact your web server, e.g. because it is down.

 We can make use of this capability and instead of displaying a custom error page, just display an HTML redirect to a site of your choice.
 This way your visitors would be redirected to this page in the case of an origin failure (See Figure 1).